Slothbetty/sabre/src/README.md

 ### Expected Improvements

-With `buffer.py` (`MultiRegionBuffer`) and correct prefetch targets:

-- 20–40% reduction in rebuffering events
-- Better buffer level maintenance
-- Preserved segments after seeks
-- More efficient bandwidth utilisation
+With `buffer.py` (`MultiRegionBuffer`) and correct prefetch targets (seeks land on prefetched segments), nonlinear buffering can reduce rebuffering events and rebuffering time while maintaining or improving QoE.
+When prefetch targets do not align with seek destinations, results are more mixed — some ABR algorithms may reduce rebuffering events but QoE does not reliably improve.
+Prefetching is not automatically beneficial; its value depends on whether prefetched chunks are reused after seeks and how each ABR policy responds to the changed buffer state.

 ---